AARP Hearing Center

 Summary

-Accessing your my Social Security account at ssa.gov is the best way to see your personalized earning record and estimate potential payments at different claiming ages.
-Adjustments like the annual cost-of-living increase (COLA), as well as your chosen retirement age, play a crucial role in your final payment.
+Creating a My Social Security account at ssa.gov is the best way to review your personalized earnings record and get estimates of your potential payments at different claiming ages.
+You can file for retirement benefits at 62, but the longer you wait (up to age 70), the bigger your monthly payment will be, and the more you can take advantage of annual cost-of-living adjustments (COLAs) that help benefits keep up with inflation.
 Regularly checking your account not only gives you the most accurate information but also lets you catch and correct any missing or incorrect earnings, ensuring you get every dollar you’ve earned.

 The key takeaways and summary were created with the assistance of generative AI.
 An AARP editor reviewed and refined the content for accuracy and clarity.